VolodymyrSurivka/crowder/README.md

 # crowder
-For automation testing of the Crowder project
+For automation testing of the Crowder project (test for the 'pull' command)